Leoleojames1/Agent_Roll_Cage/README.md

 ## Welcome to the Llama 3 Hackathon!
 Get ready for an exciting adventure in app development with Llama 3 - join us for our online AI hackathon!

 🏆 Win an opportunity to participate in the Lablab NEXT acceleration program, exciting cash prizes, credits, and gear from LlamaIndex, Together AI & Zilliz.
 ***[🦾LabLab.ai Llama3 Hackathon🦿](https://lablab.ai/event/llama-3-ai-hackathon)

 <img
 src="docs/llama3_hackathon.jpeg"
   style="display: inline-block; margin: 0 auto; max-width: 50px">

-## Announcing WillFreeAI: Revolutionizing AI Agentic Frameworks
-Artificial intelligence is the most rapidly growing technology in the world.
-From everyday people to companies and organizations, AI has made revolutionary changes that will ultimately bear fruit for our world, our children, and our legacy.
-I am excited to announce the founding of WillFreeAI, an open-source AI software organization devoted to Supervised Fine Tuning with an emphasis on Multimodal Super Alignment by Building Agentic Framework Action Spaces & Intercommunication Protocols.

-## Agent Roll Cage (ARC) V1.0
-ARC will be WillFreeAI's primary deployment platform for libraries of agentic frameworks.
-It will host open-source fine-tuned models for specialized agents, including those for function calling, programming, LaTeX mathematics, synthetic dataset generation, and more.
-Our goal with ARC is to create a comprehensive platform that supports the development and deployment of advanced agentic systems, making powerful AI tools accessible to everyone.

 ## Installation Instructions